 Bone-anchored hearing devices (BAHAs) are surgically implanted systems that allow people to hear via bone conduction.
-These implants are primarily used for people with pervasive conductive or mixed hearing loss but are also approved for use as treatment for unilateral (single-sided) sensorineural hearing loss.
-In such cases where conventional hearing aids don’t provide benefit but one inner ear is still viable, stimulating the auditory mechanism via bone conduction may provide significant benefit.
+These implants are primarily used for people with pervasive conductive or mixed hearing loss but are also approved for use as a treatment for unilateral (single-sided) sensorineural hearing loss.
+In such cases where conventional hearing aids don’t provide benefits but one inner ear is still viable, stimulating the auditory mechanism via bone conduction may provide significant benefits.

 How Does the BAHA Work?

 In individuals whose middle or inner ear isn’t functioning properly, sound has difficulty reaching the nerve pathways that connect the inner ear to the brain.
 A bone-anchored device works by utilizing natural bone transmission as a pathway for sounds to travel to the inner ear, essentially bypassing the normal pathway of hearing through the external ear canal and middle ear.

 A titanium implant is attached to the skull during a short surgical procedure, which naturally integrates with the bone over time.
 The external abutment attaches to the implant and acts as a transmitter for a sound processor, which is directly attached to the external portion of the implant.
 The sound processor transmits sound vibrations through the external abutment to the titanium implant in the skull.
 These vibrations transmit through the skull and the inner ear, stimulating the nerves that allow hearing to occur.

 Benefits of a Bone-Anchored Hearing Device